thomasdelvus/thomas-delvus-website/src/content/blog/character-sheet-seraphina-ashveil.md

 project: "saffrondale"
 ---

-# On the Making of a Character Sheet

 Some character sheets record numbers.
-This one records *intent* ó and does it with strict respect for the rules.
+This one records *intent* ‚Äî and does it with strict respect for the rules.

 Seraphina Ashveil began the same way most 5e characters do: a first-level wizard, a sage, a half-elf with a bias toward study and persuasion.
 Nothing exotic.
 The difference is how her sheet *communicates* that reality, quickly and honestly.